oddbird/oddsite/content/services/index.rst

 summary: |
   **OddBird is a full-stack design & development agency**, building progressive mobile and web applications.
-  By tightly integrating design and development in an agile process, our team is ready to provide value from day one.
+  We integrate design and development in an agile process, so you only need to hire one team -- completely focussed on achieving your goals with smooth and efficient progress from concept to launch.
-  We'll help take you from concept to launch with agile project management, branding and content strategy, interface and user-experience design, well-architected code, and usability testing.

   .. callmacro:: content.macros.j2#link_button
     :url: '/contact/'